-We ensure that through our school vision, values, rules, curriculum and teaching: -
+We ensure that through our school vision, values, rules, curriculum and teaching:-

-- we limit exposure to radicalising narratives, both online and offline, including our work in line with the Filtering and Monitoring Standards. - we promote tolerance and respect for all cultures, faiths and lifestyles. - the governing body also ensures that this ethos is reflected and implemented effectively in school policy and practice. - pupils who attend our school have the right to learn in safety.
+- the Academy Council also ensures that this ethos is reflected and implemented effectively in school policy and practice. - pupils who attend our school have the right to learn in safety.
 We do not tolerate bullying of any kind and will challenge derogatory language and behaviour towards others. - visitors who are invited to speak to pupils will be informed about our ethos and safeguarding procedures and relevant vetting checks are undertaken.
 We undertake due diligence to ensure that visiting speakers are appropriate.
 Speakers will be supervised at all times and will not be allowed to speak to children without a member of staff being present.